Parenting is a team effort

 By sharing parenting responsibilities and household chores, you also become a model of gender equality for your child.

-“When a father is involved in his child’s upbringing, his well-being and sense of accomplishment grow,” says Thomas Henry, project manager at CooPÈRE.
+“When a father is involved in his child’s upbringing, his well-being and sense of accomplishment grow,” says Thomas Henry, director of a community organization supporting fathers.
 “He’s also less likely to develop mental health problems.”

 Knowing how to co-parent with your partner is also good for your romantic relationship.
 “These couples are more satisfied in their family life, which can have a positive impact on their relationship,” says Henry.
 “They’re less likely to break up.”